koitsu/tcecosystem-guide/content/thorchain/runepool.md

 When withdrawing from RUNEPool, the only transaction seen on THORChain's blockchain is the withdrawal request itself.
-This comes in the form of a memo instructs THORChain to initiate the withdrawal, and (effectively) the percentage to withdraw (ex: `POOL-:10000` means withdraw 100% from RUNEPool).
+This comes in the form of a memo which instructs THORChain to initiate the withdrawal, and (effectively) the percentage to withdraw.
+For example: `POOL-:10000` means withdraw 100% from RUNEPool.

-The actual quantity of RUNE returned to the user's wallet is not found on the blockchain (i.e. you will not find it on RuneScan), which poses a problem when using third-party services for tax or financial ledger purposes (ex.
-Koinly);
+The actual quantity of RUNE returned to the user's wallet is not found on the blockchain (i.e. you will not find it on RuneScan), which poses a problem when using third-party services for tax or financial ledger purposes (e.g. Koinly);
 THORChain simply adds to the user's wallet the relevant amount of RUNE.

 So how do we determine what actual RUNE quantity was returned to a wallet?